TIAA: History

 In 1918, Andrew Carnegie and his Carnegie Foundation for the Advancement of Teaching, under the leadership of Henry S. Pritchett, created the Teachers Insurance and Annuity Association of America (TIAA), a fully funded system of pensions for professors.
-Funding was provided by a combination of grants from the foundation and Carnegie Corporation of New York, as well as ongoing contributions from participating institutions and individuals.
+Funding was provided by a combination of grants from the foundation and the Carnegie Corporation of New York, as well as ongoing contributions from participating institutions and individuals.
 The policyholders voted in 1921 to implement policyholder representation on the TIAA board so that educators would have a role in running the organization.

-TIAA's namesake and signature investment/insurance product is the TIAA Traditional, which offers a contractually guaranteed return on principal and, at the discretion of the board of trustees on a periodic basis, additional profit/dividend interest over and above the guaranteed return.
+TIAA's main investment/insurance product is the TIAA Traditional, which offers a contractually guaranteed return on principal and, at the discretion of the board of trustees on a periodic basis, additional profit/dividend interest over the guaranteed return.
 From the relatively illiquid and stable, long-term investments of its general account, TIAA has been able to consistently add some dividends to TIAA Traditional contributions since 1948.

-Annuities and Real-Estate
+Annuities and real estate

 In 1952, TIAA created the College Retirement Equities Fund (CREF) a variable annuity, in order to diversify its retirement funds.

 In 1995, TIAA introduced the TIAA Real Estate account, also a variable annuity, but more stable than equity investments and more flexible than TIAA Traditional.

 21st century

 On June 15, 2007, TIAA became one of the first U.S. companies to voluntarily adopt, and the first to implement, a policyholder advisory vote on executive compensation policy.

 On February 22, 2016, TIAA-CREF rebranded as simply TIAA as part of a new marketing and imaging campaign.
 CMO Connie Weaver explained that the old name was perceived by customers as being complicated, and that the new branding scheme was meant to portray a simpler and friendlier image of the organization.

-As of February 2018, TIAA was providing parental leave irrespective of the parent's gender.
+Thasunda Brown Duckett was appointed president and CEO of TIAA in 2021, then becoming one of the two Black women leading a Fortune 500 company.